 Even after the mains power is switched off, the turbopump continues to deliver electrical energy during its run-down period.
-If the turbopump and electronic drive unit are disconnected prematurely, there is the risk of a short-circuit to ground and consequently the destruction of electronic components.
+If the turbopump and electronic drive unit are disconnected prematurely, there is the risk of body contact and consequently the destruction of electronic components.

-- Never disconnect the turbopump and electronic drive unit from each other if power is still connected or if the rotor is running. - Monitor the turbopump's rotation speed via the parameters available in the electronic drive unit (e.g. [P:398]). - Wait until the turbopump comes to a standstill (rotation speed f = 0).
+- ▶ Never disconnect the turbopump and electronic drive unit from each other if power is still connected or if the rotor is running. - ► Monitor the turbopump rotation speed via the parameters available in the electronic drive unit (e.g., [P:398]). - ▶ Wait until the turbopump comes to a standstill (rotation speed f=0).